byromxyz/tube-status-map/README.md

 ## Todo
 - Allow toggling line statuses for demonstration.
 - Integrate statuses between stations, instead of applying them to the whole line.
 - Test.
-The logic is pretty straightforward, so any tests would just duplicate the code logic.
+The logic is pretty straightforward - any tests would just duplicate the code logic.
 - Poll the API.

 ## Installation